dylcmonty/Mycite/README.md

 ## Acknowledgments

 Built and authored by Dylan Montgomery
-Version: 6.04.05
+VERSION:	6.10.01
 Status: Active prototyping and architectural refinement